Visit Roros, Norway: UNESCO World Heritage town

 Click here to download a PDF version of the tourist guide to Roros in English.
 And for such a small town, the tourist information website is very thorough and well done – and in good English!

-And click here to find a little advice on maneuvering the Norwegian train system.
+Read our story “Norway in a Nutshell DIY” to find a little advice on maneuvering the Norwegian train system.